 Can I study a language as part of my degree?

 Yes.
-The Language Centre offers academic modules in Arabic, Chinese, French, German, Italian, Japanese, Portuguese, Russian and Spanish, with options ranging from beginners to more advanced levels in most languages.
+The Language Centre offers academic modules in Arabic, Chinese, French, German, Italian, Japanese, Russian and Spanish, with options ranging from beginners to more advanced levels in most languages.

-For those students choosing to take one of our academic modules as part of their degree study, the cost of the module will be included in their undergraduate tutition fees.
+For those students choosing to take one of our academic modules as part of their degree study, the cost of the module will be included in their undergraduate tuition fees.
 Those who opt to take an academic module with us outside of their degree study must pay the required fee for that year (please see our academic fees page).

 If you are interested in taking an academic language module as part of your degree, it is vital that you contact your home department to confirm whether or not they will allow you to do this (please note that final year students are not normally permitted to take non-accelerated beginners modules).
 You must do this before enrolling with the Language Centre.

 Can I study a language outside of my degree?

 Yes.
 Undergraduate students who wish to take a module on the academic programme which is not part of a degree course can also do so.
 There is a fee charged for this; please see our academic fees page for more information.
 Alternatively, you may prefer to enrol on the LLL programme.

 How do I register for an academic module?